 I’ve found that my local pool store has a wider variety of replacement skimmer baskets in stock than my hardware store.
 You can also find them online.

-If I can’t find a model number, I like to take the old, broken basket into the store with me to make sure I’m getting the correct basket.
+If I can’t find a model number, I like to take the old, broken basket into the store to ensure I’m getting the correct basket.

-Don’t forget to cover the opening to your skimmer with a skimmer plug if you decide to take the basket with you on your shopping trip (instructions in the step above).
+Don’t forget to cover the opening to your skimmer with a skimmer plug if you take the basket with you on your shopping trip (instructions in the step above).

 Step 8: Replace Your Skimmer Basket

 Replacing your straining basket is the easiest part of this whole process.
 Just drop it back into its hole.